-George C. Zoley is GEO's Chairman of the Board and Chief Executive Officer, and is Chairman of GEO Care, Inc., a wholly-owned subsidiary of The GEO Group, Inc. He served as GEO's Vice Chairman and Chief Executive Officer from January 1997 to May of 2002.
+Mr. Zoley is GEO's Chairman of the Board, Chief Executive Officer and Founder.
+He served as GEO's Vice Chairman and Chief Executive Officer from January 1997 to May of 2002.
 Mr. Zoley has served as GEO's Chief Executive Officer since the company went public in 1994.
 Prior to 1994, Mr. Zoley served as President and Director since GEO's incorporation in 1988.
-Mr. Zoley founded GEO in 1984 and continues to be a major factor in GEO's development of new business opportunities in the areas of correctional and detention management, health and mental health and other diversified government services.
+Mr. Zoley founded GEO in 1984 and continues to be a major factor in GEO's development of new business opportunities in the areas of correctional and detention management, re-entry facilities and other diversified government services.
 Mr. Zoley also serves as a director of several business subsidiaries through which The GEO Group, Inc. conducts its operations worldwide.
 Mr. Zoley has bachelor's and master's degrees in Public Administration from Florida Atlantic University (FAU) and a Doctorate Degree in Public Administration from Nova Southeastern University (NSU).
 For seven years, Mr. Zoley served as a member of the Board of Trustees of Florida Atlantic University in Boca Raton, Florida, and previously served as Chairman of the Board of Trustees.
-Mr. Zoley also served as Chair of the FAU Presidential Search Committee and a member of the FAU Foundation board of directors.
+Mr. Zoley also served as Chair of the FAU Presidential Search Committee and member of the FAU Foundation board of directors.

 Mr. Zoley is one of the pioneers in the private corrections industry.
 As the founder of The GEO Group, Inc., his industry knowledge, experience and leadership is invaluable to the operation and development of the company.
-His 26 years with the company make him uniquely qualified to be the Chairman of the Board and CEO.
+His 29 years with the company make him uniquely qualified to be the Chairman of the Board and CEO.

-The election of each director will require the affirmative vote of a plurality of the votes cast by holders of the shares of common stock present in person or by proxy at the annual meeting.
+The election of each director will require the affirmative vote of a majority of the votes cast by holders of the shares of common stock present in person or by proxy at the annual meeting.